Lombiq/Helpful-Libraries/Lombiq.HelpfulLibraries.OrchardCore/Docs/Contents.md

 ## Constants

 - `CommonContentDisplayTypes`: Has constants for values that can be used with `IContentItemDisplayManager.BuildDisplayAsync` or `OrchardRazorHelperExtensions.DisplayAsync` to safely select the correct display type.
+- `CommonStereotypes`: Constants for commonly used content stereotypes.

 ## Extensions